maciejzj/personal-website/index.md

-Interested in embedded software, machine learning and computer vision with C++ and Python.
+Interested in embedded software, machine learning and computer vision with modern C++ and Python.

 <pre style="background-color: transparent; border-style: none;">
              &&